National Party (Pakistan): Election 2013

 The party participated in General elections of 2013 and secured victory on 11 seats of Balochistan Provincial Assembly and 1 seat of National Assembly.
 The government was formed in coalition with PKMAP and PML(N), with the party's MPA and then president Dr Abdul Malik Baloch heading the government as Chief Minister Balochistan.

 Now Hasil Bezenjo is the president after 4th National Congress held in Quetta in November 2015.

 Congress 2014

-The 4th congress of National Party was conducted on 8–10 November 2014 in which the elections were conducted by Abdullah Dayo who was assigned as the Chief Election Commissioner of the party where Mir Hasil Khan Bizenjo was elected party president, Dr. Yasin Baloch as Secretary General and Dr. Hassan Nasir as Deputy Secretary General.
+The fourth congress of National Party was conducted on 8–10 November 2014.
+The elections were conducted by Abdullah Dayo, who was assigned as the Chief Election Commissioner of the party.
+Mir Hasil Khan Bizenjo was elected party president, Dr. Yasin Baloch as Secretary General and Dr. Hassan Nasir as Deputy Secretary General.
 The congress also determined the program to organize party all across Pakistan.
 The party's constitution was also revised.
 Syed Mukhtar Bacha was elected as Khyber Pakhtunkhwa's Organizer, Ayub Malik as Punjab's Organizer and Ramzan Memon as Sindh's Organizer.